cornerstonejs/cornerstone3D/packages/docs/ideas/AutomaticSegmentation.md

   - For 2 slices, use linear interpolation from last two slices to generate next slice location
   - Merge points that are too close
 - As soon as the "next" slice is done, start processing the "next next" slice", and adjust slice data position.
+- Parse the annotation results into a contour annotation instance (freeform?)

 # Interaction with AI/ML Processing

 - Add example code to listen to annotation changes and fire off annotation instance

+# Example contourAnnotationAI

+A simple example page showing how the annotation might work will be added.
+This will have basic add/create/remove annotation points, with bindings to left/right buttons.